 - Procurement of goods, services and works to meet emergency requirements.

 - Corporate e tendering system.

 - Corporate Contracts.

 - Category Management.

-- Prepare and maintain Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.
+- Preparing and maintaining Business Continuity Plans to include actions to ensure critical functions can be maintained/recovered in the event of a disruption.